Special educational needs & disabilities (SEND):

 We have a SEND team that work together to ensure that all children have their individual needs fully met.

-Tracey Dakin our SEND Manager and Frances Bartlam work together to co-ordinate our SEND provision and team.
+Tracey Dakin our SEND Manager co-ordinates our SEND provision and team.

-We currently have 8 children who have 1:1 additional adult support and we receive additional support and inclusion grant funding to fund this.
-We have strong connections and good working relationships with many outside agencies that are involved in the children's care including Brighton and Hove Inclusion service-BHIS (formally PRESENS), Speech and Language therapists, Physiotherapists, Occupational therapists, Sensory needs service, Seaside view child development centre, Paediatricians, Specialist health visitors and Health visitors whom we work particularly closely with, meeting regularly to ensure we are fully inclusive and support each individual child's needs efficiently.
+We currently have several children who have additional adult support and we receive additional support and inclusion grant funding to fund this.
+We have strong connections and good working relationships with many outside agencies that are involved in the children's care including Brighton and Hove Inclusion service-BHIS, Speech and Language therapists, Physiotherapists, Occupational therapists, Sensory needs service, Seaside view child development centre, Paediatricians, Specialist health visitors and Health visitors whom we work particularly closely with, meeting regularly to ensure we are fully inclusive and support each individual child's needs efficiently.

 Ofsted quotes from inspections: